blueSparrow2000/blackout_deathmatch/README.md

 2024.6.24 Added Look ahead feature!
 Its now the world of snipers (press shift)

-2024.7.2 Now you can scroll to change inventory!
+2024.7.2 Now you can scroll to change inventory! / Minimap key is changed to 'Q'

 Future plan:
+- sprint option?
 - Melee update: frisby / sakura (jett skill)
 - vehicle-vehicle collision
 - Military base: finish structures / add trees (object) in the dense forest